History

 Grades: 10-12

 The struggle for Vietnam occupies a central place in the history of the 20th century.
 How did it happen?
 Why were the Vietnamese at war with each other?
-Why did France, China, and the US involve themselves?
+Why did France, China, and the U.S. involve themselves?
 Why did so many people outside of Vietnam care?
 Why did it drag on for so many decades?
 Why does it continue to loom so large in American memory and foreign policy today?
 This seminar-style course draws on a rich variety of sources and perspectives to explore these questions.
-Specific topics include: the impact of French colonialism on traditional Vietnamese society; the role of World War II in the rise of nationalism and communism in Vietnam; the motives, stages, and strategies of American intervention in Vietnam; the experiences of the Vietnamese; the rise of the anti-war movement in the US; and the lessons and legacies of the conflict for both Vietnam and the United States.
+Specific topics include: the impact of French colonialism on traditional Vietnamese society; the role of World War II in the rise of nationalism and communism in Vietnam; the motives, stages, and strategies of American intervention in Vietnam; the experiences of the Vietnamese; the rise of the anti-war movement in the U.S.; and the lessons and legacies of the conflict for both Vietnam and the U.S.

 Grades: 10-12